2021 San Marino abortion referendum: Background

-Abortion was banned under any circumstance in Sammarinese law (Articles 153 and 154 of the Criminal Code), making it one of four European countries, along with Malta, Andorra and the Vatican City where similar laws were in place.
+Abortion was banned under any circumstance in Sammarinese law (Articles 153 and 154 of the Criminal Code), making it one of four European countries, along with Malta, Andorra and the Vatican City, where similar laws were in place.
 Abortions in cases of endangering the life of the mother were de facto allowed out of medical necessity, however, despite this exception not being explicitly mentioned in the legislation.
 Punishment for violation of the law was a sentence of three to five years in prison.

-Those seeking abortions could go to neighbouring Italy (where abortion is legal since 1978), but for a cost of 2000 to 2500 euros, not reimbursed by the Sammarinese healthcare as it was illegal at home.
+Women seeking abortions could go to neighbouring Italy (where abortion is legal since 1978), but for a cost of 2000 to 2500 euros, not reimbursed by the Sammarinese health care, as it was illegal at home.

-The referendum question was published on 15 March 2021 after the RETE Movement and the Women's Union of San Marino collected enough signatures (equivalent to 3% of registered voters) under the law permitting referendums passed in 1994.
+The referendum question was published on 15 March 2021, after the RETE Movement and the Union of Sammarinese Women collected enough signatures (equivalent to 3% of registered voters) under the law permitting referendums passed in 1994.
 Before the referendum, the last attempt to legalise abortion in some form was in 1974, which was rejected.